 Owen: And that means that as long as you're alive and walkin' around in here, the three hundred—I'm sorry, the two hundred and seventy—men and women in this quarantine are in danger.
 Is there anyone standing here, including you, Wong, who can make a convincing argument otherwise?

 What Measure Is a Non-Human?: Starts becoming a major theme in Book 3, especially when it's revealed that there are many infected people that have remained almost entirely unchanged.
 They're basically just regular people with the possibility of "monstering out" in the future, much like David.

 John: Okay, can somebody quickly just summarize for the shotgun department who it's okay and not okay to shoot?

 Carlos: The world doesn't make it that simple for us, my friend.

 Would Be Rude to Say "Genocide": Dr. Tennet, who is fine with nuking a city full of innocents to kill some infected.
 He justifies it because it's beyond his authority and probably for the best.

 Yank the Dog's Chain: Several times.
 A notable example is in the penultimate chapter.
 After Dave comes to terms with the fact that a sacrifice is necessary, he willingly lays down his life for Amy, only for Molly to do the same for him.
 Ouch.

 Zombie Apocalypse: Discussed and thoroughly deconstructed.
 The public is quick to jump onto the idea that a zombie apocalypse has occured, and all sorts of people who have fantasized about it occurring spring into action.
-Some are geeky horror fans, like the people who try to help Amy, while others are self-important survivalists, like the forum-poster.
+Some are geeky horror fans, like the people who try to help Amy, while others are self-important survivalists, like Munch's father Daryl.